rforge/copula/www/book/features.md

 * Tackles the estimation of copulas from a parametric, semi-parametric and non-parametric perspective.
 * Discusses graphical diagnostics, statistical tests and model selection.
-* Addresses more advanced topics such as the handling of non-stationarity, serial dependence, filtering and ties.
+* Addresses more advanced topics such as the handling of ties, time series and covariates (in a regression-like setting).
 * Illustrates the presented concepts by stand-alone and reproducible R examples involving either synthetic or real data.